tsbarr/VBA-challenge/README.md

 ![2020_worksheet_solution](./screenshots/2020_worksheet_solution_tsbarr.png)

 \* *Note:* Although the instructions do not indicate what to do for the conditional formatting if the change value is 0, I have made the background yellow for those cases, as seen in the 2020 worksheet screenshot.
+Another option would be for it to be red, because of inflation.

 ---